 Daily sessions of Big Maths in years 1 to 6 and Little Maths in Reception support all students to develop fluency in performing key mathematical skills so they become second nature.
 Weekly CLIC and Learn-its tests challenge our pupils to master the ability to recall and apply knowledge rapidly and accurately.
 It also assists teachers to plan next steps in learning effectively.

 Abacus, WhiteRose, Test Base and NCETM support the development of reasoning and high-order thinking skills through rich connections across mathematical ideas, developing the mathematical vocabulary and presenting a mathematical justification, argument or proof.
 As a school we are looking into a range of approaches such as concrete, pictorial and abstract to embed key concepts in maths.
+We are exploring different ways in helping pupils to connect new knowledge with existing knowledge through PowerMaths, visual representations, further resources and reasoning tasks.
+Pupils’ ability to solve problems is nurtured during lessons through exposure to a variety of strategies and modelling of good practice.
 Rich mathematical experiences are used so that pupils experience a variety of increasingly challenging problems in a variety of contexts.
 The children are encouraged to apply their mathematical knowledge to science, computing and other subjects.